 Architectural symbols (drawings) are a science of their own.
 Just like how a scientific diagram beautifully conveys the gist of the matter, a construction blueprint also gives an overview of any given area.

-When people see a construction drawing, they imagine a secure place they will spend their lives in or maybe start a business that’ll pay for their bread and butter.
+When people see a construction drawing, they imagine a secure place where they will spend their lives or maybe start a business that’ll pay for their bread and butter.
 That’s the pathos of the matter, which undoubtedly plays a key role in the lives of people.

 But if we consider the practical part of it, these blueprints become all the more important.
 They lay the basic groundwork for every single construction project.